ventusnetwork/ventus-core/README.rst

 TODO List
 ---------

-* Finish lores in menus, but also in items
 * Add a way to gain exp and implement that into PlayerStats
 * Finish all the GUI menus
 * Add drill pickaxe